Skip to main content

 1. Respond Quickly

 Shopify expects a response within 5 seconds.
-Process heavy logic asynchronously:
+Verify, store the event, and respond immediately — then process asynchronously:

 app.post('/shopify/webhooks', async (req, res) => {